Last Updated: March 26, 2026

 How Long do they Live?

 The average lifespan of a pearlscale is between 5 and 10 years, which is less than their non-fancy varieties due to their genetic makeup.
 Rarely, some goldfish pearlscale species live up to 15 years.
-It’s important to note the health problems that some pearlscale goldfish might be exposed to in suboptimal living conditions.
+It’s important to note the health problems that some pearlscale goldfish is exposed to in suboptimal living conditions.
 That’s why it’s important to know how to set up their tanks for maximum life and health.

 Temperament and Activity Level